December 26, 2024

 “They should be supporting pipelines because of their concern for climate,” he said.

-While replacing coal or oil with natural gas can bring some emissions reductions depending on how much methane is leaked from the system, coal and oil only make up a small fraction of the generation mix in New England, Québec and the Maritime provinces, apart from Nova Scotia.
+While replacing coal or oil with natural gas can bring some emissions reductions depending on how much methane is leaked from the system, coal and oil make up only a small fraction of the generation mix in New England, Québec and the Maritime provinces, apart from Nova Scotia.

 Increased gas generation has caused greater power system emissions in New England in the past year, and a long-term rise in gas consumption would likely undermine the climate goals set by New England states.
 Massachusetts state law includes sector-specific emissions limits with increasingly stringent decarbonization targets through 2050.